 When?
 When times are tough… How?
 Read on…

 For me personally, as a blogger, handling challenges and failures is vital for keeping my blog alive.
 Every day I am faced with a new blog that I think is better than mine.
 I’m faced with women bloggers that seem just to ‘have it all’.
+Or just amazing women, that just seem to be able to balance a successful career, life and to be able to blog all at the same time.
+My mind just gets completely blown away sometimes when I come across bloggers like this.
 What I’ve learned is that I need to embrace my negative thoughts and let it propel me to giving the best I can.

 I have been through these stages when my content just doesn’t feel up to the standards of other bloggers and I just felt that my blog just didn’t completely hit home with my readers.
 I remember grieving and indulging in mindless weeping – it led me to nothing but severe red sockets, itchy eyes, and a heavy heart.
 I confided in my partner who motivated me to focus on the positive, rather than dwelling on my failures.
 When a person experiences failure, concentrating on the positives can lead your brain to find a balance.